To cancel cancel culture—and to write off the impulses that motivate it—would be to miss a valuable chance to learn.

 Kanye West is canceled.

 James Charles is canceled.
 Doja Cat is canceled.
 Harvey Weinstein is canceled.
 J. K. Rowling is canceled.
 Dave Chappelle is canceled.
 Donald Trump and all his supporters are canceled.
-Camila Cabello is cancelled.
+Camila Cabello is canceled.
 Boomers are canceled.
 And now, cancel culture itself has been canceled.

 The term "cancel culture" has quickly become one of the most discussed trends of the digital age.
 America is canceled, murder is canceled, Earth is canceled.
 If one were to scrape through everything I have ever said and written with a fine-toothed comb, I would probably be canceled, and you likely would be, too.
 As Jonah Engel Bromwich reported in The New York Times, "Everyone is canceled."
 Maybe we should all just go back to sleep.